15 Customer Service Phrases to Avoid and Why

 Sometimes, customers call in with issues that fall outside your agents’ scope of responsibilities.
 Or, customers may try to ask for something beyond your agents’ power, like trying to return an item after an expired warranty.

 There truly may be nothing your agent can do to help, but that’s not something they should say to the customer.
-Their job is to provide assistance, and they should try to find someone at your organization who can solve the issue.
+Their job is to provide assistance, and they should try to find someone at your organisation who can solve the issue.
 If this isn’t possible, they should use a less combative phrase.
 For example, they could say:

 • “I’m really sorry and I wish we could solve this problem for you.
 Maybe you could try X.”